sylvainjule/kirby-backups/README.md

 Any backup, created either with this plugin or with any of the janitor's options (CLI, CRON job, etc), will now show up in the Backups view.

 Janitor stores the backups in a `site/backups` folder.
 This folder isn't public and we should keep it that way.
-Therefore, anytime a user triggers a *Download* button, the plugin will create a copy of the given backup in a `assets/backups-temp` folder and expose an url from there.
+Therefore, anytime a user triggers a *Download* button, the plugin will create a copy of the given backup in a `backups-temp` folder and expose an url from there.

 When the user leaves the view, copies will be deleted.